 In a snapshot isolated system, each transaction appears to operate on an independent, consistent snapshot of the database.
-Its changes are visible only to that transaction until commit time, when all changes become visible atomically.
+Its changes are visible only to that transaction until commit time, when all changes become visible atomically to any transaction which begins at a later time.
 If transaction T1 has modified an object x, and another transaction T2 committed a write to x after T1’s snapshot began, and before T1’s commit, then T1 must abort.

 Snapshot isolation is a transactional model: operations (usually termed “transactions”) can involve several primitive sub-operations performed in order.
 It is also a multi-object property: operations can act on multiple objects in the system.